Core Rules

 • Hunting down a specific rare item

-Downtime Hazard Die
+Settlement Hazard Die

 Every cycle spent in a settlement, roll 1d6.